hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 ## Remote Speculative Plans

 To run a [speculative plan][] on your configuration, use the `terraform plan` command.
-The plan will run in Terraform Enterprise, and the logs will stream back to the command line along with a URL to view the plan in the Terraform Enterprise UI.
+The plan will run in Terraform Cloud, and the logs will stream back to the command line along with a URL to view the plan in the Terraform Cloud UI.

 Users can run speculative plans in any workspace where they have [plan access][permissions].

-Speculative plans use the configuration code from the local working directory, but will use variable values from the specified Terraform Enterprise workspace.
+Speculative plans use the configuration code from the local working directory, but will use variable values from the specified workspace.

 ```shell
 $ terraform plan